toddpowell/AppDirectTwitter/README.md

 - Add tweet mode to settings ("extended" prevents text truncation, but can create some long tweet cards.)

 Known issues/bugs
 - I used async/wait on my REST calls.
 This helped my app to wait for all tweets before sorting them.
 However, I'm still experiencing a synch issue, so I added delay to res.response in tweets.js.
 Otherwise, some of the tweets do not get returned.
 One workaround might be to add a "loading" page/message/modal.
 Another way is to keep a count of the number of tweets processed.
 When processed = expected, call a callback function that renders the page.
-I would do this if I had more time, but my wife is starting to look at me funny for taking time away from her and our baby. :D
+I would do this, but I'm out of time.
 - I am unable to get the images for the tweet summaries.
 I could not find their links in either the tweet data or the target page's meta data.
 My best guess is that Twitter is doing some magic behind the scenes that I cannot replicate.